 Despite warning after warning and news story after news story, homebuyers keep getting their money stolen in real estate wire transfer schemes.
 Some blame the mortgage and real estate industries for not doing enough to educate and protect their clients.
 Others say the people committing these crimes are getting more and more sophisticated.
 No matter who’s to blame, there’s no arguing that this crime is on the rise.

 What exactly do these real estate scams look like?
 These criminals usually hack into a business’s emails, often a title company, and get all the pertinent information they need.
-They then steal and copy that company’s letterhead, and the email addresses, signature blocks and any other relevant information they will need to fool the homebuyer.
+They then steal and copy that company’s letterhead, then email addresses, signature blocks, and any other relevant information they will need to fool the homebuyer.
 The homebuyer then gets an email that appears to be from the title company, asking them to wire money, often tens or sometimes hundreds of thousands of dollars.

 So, you’re probably wondering right now: What can I do?
 You want to know how to warn and protect your clients and keep your reputation intact (and avoid costly lawsuits).
 The following safeguarding tips can help keep cash out of cyberthieves’ hands: